 Guideline development process

-This guideline replaces recommendations 1 to 5 in skin cancer prevention NICE guideline PH32 (2011).
+This guideline replaces recommendations 1 to 5 in NICE’s guideline on skin cancer prevention (PH32).

 The recommendations in this guideline represent the view of NICE, arrived at after careful consideration of the evidence available.
 When exercising their judgement, professionals and practitioners are expected to take this guideline fully into account, alongside the individual needs, preferences and values of their patients or the people using their service.
 It is not mandatory to apply the recommendations, and the guideline does not override the responsibility to make decisions appropriate to the circumstances of the individual, in consultation with them and their families and carers or guardian.